-- 1 Make sure the engine is not hot to touch.
-Remove the radiator cap. - 2 Remove the radiator drain plug located lower left corner of radiator. (fig. C2203) Be prepared to contain 3.2 gal (12 liters) of fluid. - 3 Open the engine drain petcock located next to the engine fuel pump, just below the engine solenoid shut off. (fig. C1060) Close the drain petcock after the engine is completely drained.
+1 Make sure the engine is not hot to touch.
+Remove the radiator cap.

+2 Remove the radiator drain plug located lower left corner of radiator. (fig. C3626) Be prepared to contain 7 liters (1.8 gal) of fluid.

+3 Open the engine drain petcock located next to the engine fuel pump, just below the engine solenoid shut off.
+Close the drain petcock after the engine is completely drained.

-Note: Attaching a piece of 5 / 16" (8mm) hose to the drain petcock and routing to a container, lessens waste and fluid clean up.
+Note: Attaching a piece of 5 / 16" (8mm) hose to the drain petcock and routing to a container lessens waste fluid clean up.
 Please dispose of waste fluid in an environmentally friendly manner.

-- 4 Replace the radiator drain plug using teflon tape or equivalent on the threads.
+4 Replace the radiator drain plug using teflon tape or equivalent on the threads.
 Be sure to tighten the drain plug so it does not protrude past the radiators lower mount.
-This will prevent interference with the hydraulic oil cooler. - 5 Pre mix the engine coolant, ethylene glycol, to equal parts of water.
+This will prevent interference with the hydraulic oil cooler.

+5 Pre - mix the engine coolant, ethylene glycol, to equal parts of water.
 (50 / 50 ratio) Add the mixed coolant to the engine radiator.
-The cooling system will hold approximately 3.2 gal (12 liters) of coolant for the 137 / 153 and 1.8 gal (7 liter) for the 1300 /135.
+The cooling system will hold approximately 7 liters (1.8 gal) of coolant.
 Never use coolant undiluted.
 Pure coolant does not absorb and pass heat efficiently.
 It will also gel in cold weather.